flyway/flywaydb.org/documentation/contribute/testPilot.md

 In order to qualify for joining the program, we ask that you

-- Can commit to (up to) 4 hours a year helpling us with research, and testing beta features
+- Can commit to (up to) 4 hours a year helping us with research, and testing beta features
 - Use Flyway in a professional capacity (eg. as a developer, consultant or manager)

 Or that you